uga-robotics/hexacopter-env/README.md

 Let the download finish and you can move to the next step.

-Now, navigate back to the `hexacopter-env` repository, and execute the `hexacopter-env.sh` script as such:
+Now, navigate back to the `hexacopter-env` repository, and execute the `launch_wsl.sh` script if you're using WSL on Windows, and execute `launch_unix.sh`if you're using Linux or MacOS natively.
+You should execute your given script as such:
 ```
-./scripts/hexacopter-env.sh -p /path/to/workspace/root -i <ImageID>
+./scripts/launch_<platform>.sh -p /path/to/workspace/root -i <ImageID>
 ```

 Where `/path/to/workspace/root` is the path you copied, and `<ImageID>` is the Docker Hub image you would like to run (the one we pulled earlier!).
 To see a list of available Docker images, use the `docker images`